 How does IPv4 subnetting work?

 To set up IPv4 subnetting, you need to use the IPv4 subnet calculator to understand the number of subnet IPs an organization will require.
-The network administrator understands and creates the subnet IPs.
+The network administrator understands and creates the subnet IPs (What is IPv4 subnetting).

 This Subnetting Formula will help you understand the concept in a better way: